 As the outreach director, I aim to spread more words about Hep B, especially in the API community.
 We plan to be involved in the Business Initiative Project, which targets businesses in Oakland Chinatown to encourage employees to get screenings and vaccinations.
 In addition, we are planning to partner with other clubs on campus to increase awareness in our own college community.

 Hi there!
-My name is Crystal Lin and I am in my second year at Berkeley as an Applied Mathematics and Economics major.
+My name is Crystal Lin and I am in my third year at Berkeley as an Applied Mathematics and Economics major.
 I joined the Hep B Project because I wanted to rid the negative stigma surrounding Hep B by educating the community.

 As Finance Director, I must make sure our club has sufficient funds in order for the clinic, outreach, internal affairs, and technology branches of the organization to run smoothly and attain their goals.
 The main method of accomplishing this task is through applying to grants!
 During my time on the leadership committee, I hope to establish more sources of funding so that the Hep B Project can continue to work towards its mission and better serve the community